BrijwinBalakrishna/submissionvyzen/README.md

    - Implement a recommendation system using machine learning techniques to match candidates to job openings.
    - Use historical hiring data to train and test your model.

- 3. Job Recommendation:
+3. Chatbot Development:
-    - Build a job recommendation engine using collaborative filtering or content-based filtering techniques.
+   - Design a conversational AI that can answer common candidate queries and guide them through the job application process.
-    - Continuously refine the recommendation algorithm based on user feedback and engagement data.
+   - Implement the chatbot to handle interactions effectively using NLP.